State University of New York Upstate Medical University: Selectivity

-In 2021, the MD program received over 7,000 applications for 160 seats, an increase of over 26% from the previous year.
+In 2021, the MD program received over 7,000 applications for 160 seats, an increase of over 26 percent from the previous year.
 In 2020, the incoming class had an average GPA of 3.77 and MCAT score of 513, which is 90th percentile nationally.
-Over 52.6% of applicants were "Out of State" with respect to state residency and the remaining 47.4% were NYS residents.
+Over 52.6 percent of applicants were "Out of State" with respect to state residency and the remaining 47.4% were NYS residents.

 The College of Medicine has a 97% pass rate on the United States Medical Licensing Examination (USMLE) Step 1.
-In addition, Upstate had a match rate of 97% vs. 92.8% nationally for US MD schools in 2021 for first-year residency positions.
+In addition, Upstate had a match rate of 97 percent vs. 92.8 percent nationally for US MD schools in 2021 for first-year residency positions.
 U.S. News & World Report ranked the NCOM 31st in the Best Research category among all public medical schools nationally.

 In 2020, the PA program was ranked #46 nationally in the Best Physician Assistant Programs by U.S. News & World Report.
 The Physical Therapy program (DPT) was ranked #57 nationally in the Best Physical Therapy Programs by US News.
 In addition, the MPH program was ranked #104 nationally in the Best Public Health Schools category by US News.